digitranslab/jumpstart/docs/docs/tooljet-db/constraints/foreign-key.md

 ## Foreign Key Actions

-When creating a foreign key relationship, ToolJet Database lets you choose from several actions to be performed on the source row when the referenced row in the target table is updated or deleted.
+When creating a foreign key relationship, JumpStart Database lets you choose from several actions to be performed on the source row when the referenced row in the target table is updated or deleted.

 ### On Update